CNN takes a $100 million step into streaming today

 The shows are meant to be thought-provoking and enjoyable, but the stakes are serious for a network that — like its rivals Fox News and MSNBC — is concerned about the waning number of cable subscribers and corporate advertisers that prop up the cable-news business model.

 Most cable-news superfans are in their 60s, according to Nielsen data, which is not an especially valuable age bracket to advertisers.
 As of May 2021, the median age of a CNN viewer was 64.
 (It was even higher, 68, at both Fox and MSNBC.)
-CNN has experienced particularly concerning declines in viewership recently, though its ratings have rebounded somewhat due to its broad coverage of Russia’s war in Ukraine.
+CNN has experienced particularly concerning declines in viewership recently, though its ratings have rebounded somewhat because of its broad coverage of Russia’s war in Ukraine.

 The head of CNN Plus, Andrew Morse, told The Post that the launch “wasn’t a defensive play by any stretch of the imagination.”